What do you get if you fill a room with likeminded people? A room full of likeminded people. This happened at the Refresh:IT UK event.

 It teed up the audience for a demonstration of what the Freshdesk lab has been working on in these areas…

 The Advancement of Support Technologies

-Venkat Balasubramanian, Freshservice’s Product Director, demoed a number of new technology use cases for the service desk, including:
+Venkat Balasubramanian, Freshservice’s Product Director, demoed a number of new technology use cases for the service desk at Refresh:IT UK, including:

 - Machine learning for knowledge management – offering more accurate resolution suggestions based on big data, i.e. through the analysis of what was previously right for similar issues/situations.

 - Bots for initial customer support – using chat and machine learning to provide answers to common questions, all while understanding how the customer is feeling about the interaction.

 - Natural language processing, well the use of Amazon Echo and Alexa to be precise – using voice rather than a GUI to check ticket status, reassign tickets, run reports, and set up alerting rules.

 It’s one thing to talk – or, in my case, write – about how new technology is changing IT support and another to see it in action.

 How to Win the SDI Best Implementation of an ITSM Solution of the Year Award

 Freshservice customer Grant Harris, Head of IT Operations at Western Sussex Hospitals NHS Foundation Trust, spoke about their service desk improvement journey – replacing a shared, outsourced service desk with a new, internal IT support function.
 A journey that took them to winning the Service Desk Institute (SDI) Best Implementation of an ITSM Solution Award for 2017.